divyajeettt/CSE101/README.md

 ## About this repository

-This repository contains the solutions to all assignments given in the duration of the course.
+This repository contains the solutions to all assignments (and some labs) given in the duration of the course.